deanzahci/dino-run-blink/README.md

-# dinorun-eyblinks
-Play Dino Run with only eye blinks
+We use RMS (Roos Mean Square) and set threshould to detech eye blinks